EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L1_getting_started.md

 In order to follow this tutorial on the TRE GPU Cluster you will need to have:

-- An account on the TRE Portal.

-- An active TRE Project on the Portal with access to the TRE GPU Service.
+- An active TRE Project with access to the TRE GPU Service.

-- The TRE GPU Service kubernetes namespace associated with the project, e.g. nsh-2024-0000-ns.
+- The TRE GPU Cluster kubernetes namespace associated with the project, e.g. nsh-2024-0000-ns.

-- The TRE GPU Service queue name associated with the project, e.g. nsh-2024-0000-ns-user-queue.
+- The TRE GPU Cluster queue name associated with the project, e.g. nsh-2024-0000-ns-user-queue.

-- The TRE user is configured to use the TRE GPU service from Project VM along with the kubectl command line tool to interact with the K8s API.
+- The TRE user is configured to use the TRE GPU Cluster from Project VM along with the kubectl command line tool to interact with the K8s API.

 ## Introduction